cosmos/ibc-go/docs/ibc/apps/ibcmodule.md

 ### Sending packets

-Modules **do not send packets through callbacks**, since the modules initiate the action of sending packets to the IBC module, as opposed to other parts of the packet flow where msgs sent to the IBC module must trigger execution on the port-bound module through the use of callbacks.
+Modules **do not send packets through callbacks**, since the modules initiate the action of sending packets to the IBC module, as opposed to other parts of the packet flow where messages sent to the IBC module must trigger execution on the port-bound module through the use of callbacks.
 Thus, to send a packet a module simply needs to call `SendPacket` on the `IBCChannelKeeper`.

 > Note that some of the code below is _pseudo code_, indicating what actions need to happen but leaving it up to the developer to implement a custom implementation.
 E.g. the `EncodePacketData(customPacketData)` function.